-Spring meeting - The box seat area was rebuilt, with the wooden construction being replaced by steel, aluminum and concrete.
+Spring Meet: The box seat area was rebuilt, with the wooden construction being replaced by steel, aluminum and concrete.

 Guy A. Huguelet was elected Keeneland Association president, a position he held through 1955.